TheWookHub/enterovirus-antigens-kids-w-IA/04_avarda_figures_cross_reactivity.md

 This replicates:

-- Extended Data Fig. 4 \| Cross-reactivity of detected EV peptides by AVARDA
+- Supplementary Fig. 4 \| Cross-reactivity of detected EV peptides by AVARDA
-- Extended Data Fig. 5 \| Viral species classified as indistinguishable by AVARDA
+- Supplementary Data Fig. 5 \| Viral species classified as indistinguishable by AVARDA

 ``` r
 library(tidyverse)